Visiting Students: Start Your Academic Journey

-An official University of Limerick transcript will be issued to your home institution within one month of the publication of results.
+An official University of Limerick transcript will be issued through Digitary to you and your home institution within one month of the publication of results.

 Registering for your modules

 The Study Abroad team will register students for their chosen modules post arrival in UL.
 Study Abroad students do not register for their own modules.